Study Abroad entry requirements

 Policy on late submission of a complete study abroad application

-A complete student application for study abroad consists of an online component submitted on the Study Abroad organisation on the VLE, and a set of paper documents including transcript of grades, personal statement and a CV handed in in person to the Study Abroad Office.
+A complete student application for study abroad consists of an online component submitted on the Study Abroad organisation on Minerva, and a set of paper documents including transcript of grades, personal statement and a CV handed in in person to the Study Abroad office.

 Both components must be submitted by the published deadline.
 If a student fails to submit one of the two components by the deadline it will be treated as an incomplete application, and not normally be considered for selection in the first round of applications.

 If you have mitigating circumstances which affect your ability to submit your application on time, you should submit these on a mitigating circumstances form, with accompanying evidence (e.g. doctors note, third party letter, death certificate), at the same time as the missing component of your application.
 Late applications for round one of the study abroad selection process will only be accepted until the late application deadline published at the top of this web page.
 Please see the Mitigating Circumstances Form and Guidance website.